SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 tags: [news]
 ---

-In this tutorial, we would create an REST notepad backend starting from scratch and adding a new REST endpoint to handle file uploads.
+In this tutorial, we would create a REST notepad backend starting from scratch and adding a new REST endpoint to handle file uploads.

 The full source code can be found [here](https://github.com/SeaQL/sea-orm/tree/master/examples/loco_starter).
 The documentation of the REST API is available [here](https://documenter.getpostman.com/view/34752358/2sA3QmEF5q).